SF's Terms and Conditions of Carriage

 9 Deliveries and Undeliverable

-9.2 If the Receiver refuses delivery; or to pay for shipment charges or customs duties; or the Shipment is deemed to be unacceptable in accordance with clause 2; or it has been undervalued for customs purposes; or the Receiver cannot be reasonably identified or located, SF shall use reasonable efforts to return the Shipment to the Shipper at the Shipper’s cost, failing which the Shipment may be released, disposed of or sold by SF without incurring any liability whatsoever to the Shipper or anyone else, with the proceeds applied against service charges and related administrative costs and the balance (if any) to be returned to the Shipper.
+9.3 If the following events occur, SF will use reasonable efforts to return the Shipment to the Shipper at the Shipper’s additional costs: the Receiver refuses delivery or to pay for shipment charges or customs duties; or the Shipment is deemed to be unacceptable in accordance with clause 2; or customs believes that the value of the Shipment value has been under-reported; or the Receiver cannot be reasonably identified or located.
+If the Shipment cannot be returned, it may be released, disposed of or sold by SF without incurring any liability whatsoever to the Shipper or anyone else, with the proceeds applied against service charges and related administrative costs and the balance (if any) to be returned to the Shipper.

 10 Shipment Charges, Tariff and other charges